roeierez/infinite-list/README.md

 The first argument to the itemRenderer is an index and the second is a domElement.
 The first time this element is rendered it is an empty DIV.
 Later on when this item becomes invisible because of scrolling action, for example, the DIV is not destroyed but cached and recycled for later use.
 The next time the item of this type is rendered the domElement might be a DIV with data of other item.
-This enable the user to update only the DOM elements that are changed instead of recreating the entire HTML content.
+This enables the user to update only the DOM elements that are changed instead of recreating the entire HTML content.

 ## Installation
 infinite-list uses a Universal Module Definition so you can use it with both CommonJS and RequireJS.